-Other options: LTRA are less effective than ICS; ICS/LABA leads to faster improvement in symptoms and FEV1 than ICS alone but are more expensive and the exacerbation rate is similar.
+Other options: LTRA are less effective than ICS; ICS/LABA leads to faster improvement in symptoms and FEV1 than ICS alone but is more expensive and the exacerbation rate is similar.
 For purely seasonal allergic asthma, start ICS immediately and cease 4 weeks after end of exposure.

-STEP 3: Low dose ICS/LABA either as maintenance treatment plus asneeded SABA, or as ICS/formoterol maintenance and reliever therapy For patients with ≥1 exacerbation in the last year, low dose BDP/formoterol or BUD/formoterol maintenance and reliever strategy is more effective than maintenance ICS/LABA with as-needed SABA.
+STEP 3: Low dose ICS/LABA either as maintenance treatment plus asneeded SABA, or as ICS/formoterol maintenance and reliever therapy

-Other options: Medium dose ICS
+For patients with ≥1 exacerbation in the last year, low dose BDP/formoterol or BUD/formoterol maintenance and reliever strategy is more effective than maintenance ICS/LABA with as-needed SABA.

+Other options: Medium dose ICS; for adult patients with rhinitis and allergic to house dust mite (HDM) with exacerbations despite ICS, consider adding sublingual immunotherapy (SLIT), provided FEV1 is >70% predicted.
 Children (6-11 years): Medium dose ICS.
 Other options: low dose ICS/LABA